2022

 Department of Health and Social Care

-Concerns summary The patient experienced extreme delays in emergency department assessment and bed allocation, with multiple missed opportunities to recognize deterioration.
+Concerns summary (AI summary) The patient experienced extreme delays in emergency department assessment and bed allocation, with multiple missed opportunities to recognize deterioration.
 This was attributed to systemic high demand on EDs, fueled by broader health and social care failures.

 John White